lk16/detect-missing-init/README.md

 ### Arguments
 Without arguments the hook just reports missing files without making any changes.
+This is a design choice: the user should opt-in for any behavior than the basic check for missing files.

 * `--create`: create the missing `__init__.py` files.